ConnerArdman/Code-Quality-Guide/README.md

     }
     ```

-    **NOTE**: Conditional statements such as the `if` statement evaluate their expression using coercion with the `ToBoolean` abstract method and always follow these simple rules:
+    **NOTE**: Conditional statements such as the `if` statement evaluate their expression using coercion with the `ToBoolean` abstract method and always follow these simple rules.
+However, you should avoid using these "tricks" as they can make your code very hard to read:

     - **Objects** evaluate to **true**
     - **Undefined** evaluates to **false**